jamiegibney/creative_coding_project/README.md

 - Post-processing FX, including a simple parametric EQ, distortion, stereo delay, and a compressor.
 The orange EQ nodes can be dragged with the mouse to control the filters.

 ### Keymap
-The project's keymap is as follows:
+The device's keymap is as follows:

 ![](./assets/images/keymap.png)